"Medscape Medical News

 COMMON BRAND NAME(S): MS Contin

 WARNING: Morphine has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take morphine and what other drugs you should avoid taking with it.
 The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
-If a child accidentally swallows this drug, get emergency medical help right away.
+If a child accidentally swallows this drug, get emergency medical help right away because fatal breathing problems may occur.

-USES: This medication is used to help relieve moderate to severe ongoing pain (such as due to cancer).
+USES: This medication is used to help relieve severe ongoing pain (such as due to cancer).
 Morphine belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.

-Do not use the sustained-action form of morphine to relieve pain that is mild or that will go away in a few days.
+Do not use the extended-release form of morphine to relieve pain that is mild or that will go away in a few days.
 This medication is not for occasional ("as needed") use.

 Take this medication on a regular schedule as directed by your doctor, not as needed for sudden (breakthrough) pain.
 Take this drug with or without food, usually 2 or 3 times daily (every 8 or 12 hours).
 If you have nausea, it may help to take this drug with food.
 Ask your doctor or pharmacist about other ways to decrease nausea (such as lying down for 1 to 2 hours with as little head movement as possible).
 If nausea persists, see your doctor.

 Swallow the tablets whole.
 Do not break, crush, chew, or dissolve the tablet.
 Doing so can release all of the drug at once, increasing the risk of morphine overdose.

 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose, take the medication more frequently, or take it for a longer time than prescribed.
 Properly stop the medication when so directed.